Mixed level classes

 Resources of Assessment

-- New Entrants Initial Assessment - discover the learning each children brings from early childhood
+8. Initial student assessment- discover the learning each children brings from early childhood - contact your local consultant for access

 Milestones are markers along a student's learning journey.
 They are a summary of the previous 4 - 6 weeks of learning.